Cost to Hire a Housekeeper for Deep Cleaning

 Every home needs a periodic deep cleaning.
 And having the home fully cleaned before moving out – or prior to moving in when the last owner didn’t do the job – is common.

-Cleaning an empty home is easier, so the cost is lower on the price spectrum.
-But house cleaning services are quite used to working in a fully furnished household and all that goes with it.
+Cleaning an empty home may sound easier, but there is generally much more to clean since everything is away from walls and baseboards, so the cost is not lower in pricing and may actually take the cleaning crew longer than a furnished home.
+But house cleaning services are quite used to working in both an empty and a fully furnished household and all that goes with it.

 Most cleaning services have a minimum fee for small apartments or areas of the home.